-Deferred outflows of resources are a consumption of net position by the government that is applicable to a future reporting period.
-Deferred inflows of resources are an acquisition of net position by the government that is applicable to a future reporting period.
+Deferred outflows of resources are a consumption of net assets by the government that is applicable to a future reporting period.
+Deferred inflows of resources are an acquisition of net assets by the government that is applicable to a future reporting period.
 The recognition of those outflows and inflows as expenses or expenditures and revenues are deferred until the future periods to which the outflows and inflows are applicable.

 Governmental funds may report deferred inflows of resources for unavailable revenues.
 These inflows are recognized as revenues in the government-wide financial statements.
+There are also deferred inflows and outflows for pension related items.